This is How DeFi is Innovating The World of Finance

 “Alchemix appears to be divisive.
 Schmidt stated, “I don’t really get the appeal.”

 Starting with DAI makes sense since it’s simple and has low volatility, but yield-generating vaults that accept other types of collateral are on the way, according to Beylin.
 In reality, the strategy begins to make sense as a means for investors who are long a certain asset to stay long while continuing trading.
-Alchemix has just released an ETH vault to that purpose.
+Alchemix has just released an ETH vault for that purpose.

 However, it had a difficult start.